LogicInteractive/xUnreal/README.md

-This project is a prototype of interoperable Haxe development in Unreal Engine.
+This project is a prototype of a way to do interoperable Haxe development in Unreal Engine.

 ![image](https://user-images.githubusercontent.com/1677550/176910275-edd9ab7a-57d5-465d-a80a-549ccb7d218a.png)